-13. VIGILMECHANISM/WHISTLE-BLOWERPOLICY
+13. VIGIL MECHANISM/ WHISTLE-BLOWER POLICY

-Over the years, the Company has established a reputation for doing business with integrity and displays zero tolerance for any form of unethical behaviour.
+Over the years, the Company has established a reputation for doing business with integrity and maintained zero tolerance for any form of unethical behaviour.
 EthicalView Reporting Policy ('EVRP') is the vigil mechanism instituted by the Company to report concerns about unethical behaviour in compliance with the requirements of the Act and the Listing Regulations.
-The Board's Audit Committee oversees the functioning of this policy.
-Protected disclosures 14.2 Material subsidiaries can be made by a whistle-blower through several channels to report actual or suspected frauds and violation of the Company's Code of Conduct and/ or EVRP.
-Details of the EVRP have been disclosed on the Company's website and can be accessed at www.acclimited.com/assets/new/pdf/ethicalviewreporting-policy.pdf.
+The Audit Committee oversees the functioning of this policy.
+Protected disclosures can be made by a whistle-blower through several channels to report actual or suspected frauds and violation of the Company's Code of Conduct.
+Details of the EVRP have been disclosed on the Company's website and can be accessed at www.acclimited.com/assets/new/pdf/ethicalview-reporting-policy.pdf

-During the year, the Company reached out to employees through e-learning modules for creating greater awareness with respect to its Fair Competition Directive and Anti-Bribery and Corruption Directive.
-This has helped in achieving a high level of engagement 14.3 JOINT VENTURE ('JV')/ASSOCIATE COMPANIES and compliance among the employees.
+During the year, the Company reached out to employees through e-learning and online training modules for creating greater awareness with respect to its Fair Competition Directive and Anti-Bribery and Corruption Directive.
+This has helped in achieving a high level of engagement and compliance among the employees.